i-like-robots/lionel/README.md

 lionel
 ```

-When run for the first time the Lionel command will exit with the following error:
+The command will exit with the following error:

 ```sh
 > Oh no, something went wrong: Error: No API key found
 ```

+This is expected because Lionel requires a key for the FT API in order to access content.
+To acquire a key you should use the `/get-developer-apikey` [Slack] command and select the "C-API v2 - Internal Apps" policy.

-Lionel requires a key for the [FT API] in order to access content.
-Once you have acquired a key for the FT API you can provide it to the Lionel command in two ways:
+Once you have a key for the FT API you can provide it to the Lionel command in one of two ways:

 1.
     Set the key as an environment variable named `API_KEY`: